JinwooOh/react_calculator/README.md

 # react_calculator

-react_calculator
-Download and unzip the file.
+- Download and unzip the file.

-In commend line, move to download directory and run npm install npm run devserver.
+- In commend line, move to download directory and run npm install npm run devserver.

-It will open new browser tab.
+- It will open new browser tab.